-In the event the resort argues that your product is not a “Long Term Holiday Product” they ought to consider the other issues we will raise on behalf of our client will raise.
+In the event that a resort argues that your product is not a “Long Term Holiday Product” they ought to consider the other issues we will raise on behalf of our client.

 It sometimes happens that a resort is hell bent of disproving one legal issue only to land themselves in trouble with another.

-Following two recent decisions by the Spanish Supreme Court, the Membership in many club has been utterly frustrated.
+Following two recent decisions by the Spanish Supreme Court, the membership in clubs has been utterly frustrated.

-A supervening event has occurred, namely the recognition by the Spanish Supreme Court, that many timeshare contracts (our Clients entered into) and (which gives meaning to) and (justification for the maintenance contract) are unlawful.
-In these altered circumstances, it would plainly be unjust to require one of TESS’s clients to continue to pay maintenance fees and retain Membership in a timeshare club.
+A supervening event has occurred, namely, the recognition by the Spanish Supreme Court, that many timeshare contracts (which gives meaning to) and (justification for the maintenance contract) are unlawful.
+In these altered circumstances, it would plainly be unjust to require a consumer to continue to pay maintenance fees and retain membership in a timeshare club.

-TESS is now actioning/pursuing hundreds of timeshare claims as many of our client’s timeshare contracts mirrors the issues in those judgements and therefore, is also void and contrary to Spanish National Legislation Law 42/98.
+TESS Law is now actioning/pursuing hundreds of timeshare claims as many of our clients’ timeshare contracts mirror the issues in those judgments and therefore is also void and contrary to Spanish National Legislation Law 42/98.

 This legal principle protects one party from being harmed by another party’s voluntary conduct.
 Voluntary conduct may be an action, silence, acquiescence or concealment of material facts.
 The club knew or ought to have known that the sales contract was authored in contravention of the Spanish National Legislation Law 42/98.

 Last modified: 28th August 2020